 Part 1: Finding NCOA Updated Addresses

 With each NCOA file, you will receive a plethora of information.
-Using Excel sorting and filtering techniques, you can find identified addresses for 18-month moves, identified flags for 48-month moves, residential delivery indicators, delivery point verification, identified move types, identified address types, identified vacancies, and more!
+Using Excel sorting and filtering techniques, you can find fully updated addresses for 18-month moves and 48-month moves alike, residential delivery indicators, delivery point verification, identified move types, identified address types, identified vacancies, and more!

 Review Record Type For Move Insights

 Finding updated addresses is easy.
-With TrueNCOA’s default layout, your download will mark updated addresses as Current in the record_type field (the field will contain a “C” for Current).
+With the TrueNCOA default layout, your download will mark updated addresses as Current in the record_type field (the field will contain a 'C' for Current).
 TrueNCOA returns updated addresses as an additional row in your output.
 This allows us to give you full information on your input address AND full information on your updated address.

 Sample of how an updated address is returned.
 Note: We did not include all export fields in our example.

-Watch the video or see our guide below for step by step instructions on filtering record type.
+Watch the video, or see our guide below for a step by step guide on filtering record type.

 Filter By Record Type